whiskyechobravo/kerko/docs/config-params.md

 Enable the scope.

+Type: Boolean

 ### `help_text`

 Description of the scope, to show in the help window.

+Type: String

 ### `selector_label`

 Label to use in the scope selector.

+Type: String

 ### `weight`

 Relative position of the scope in lists.
 Scopes with low weights (small numbers) rise above heavier ones (large numbers).

+Type: Integer

 ## `kerko.search.`

 ### `fulltext`

 Allow full-text search of PDF attachments.
-Defaults to `true`.

 To get consistent results, see [Ensuring full-text indexing of your attachments in Zotero](recipes.md#ensuring-full-text-indexing-of-your-attachments-in-zotero).

+Type: Boolean <br>
+Default value: `true`

 ### `result_fields`

 List of item fields to retrieve for search results (most notably used by the `kerko.templates.search_item` template).

 Values in this list are keys identifying fields defined in the `kerko.composer.Composer` instance.
 One probably only needs to change the default list when overriding the template to display additional fields.

 Note that some fields from the default list may be required by Kerko, and removing those could cause crashes.

+Type: Array of strings <br>
+Default value: `["id", "attachments", "bib", "coins", "data", "url"]`

 ### `whoosh_language`

 The language of search requests.
-Defaults to `'en'`.

 As of this writing, Whoosh supports the following languages: ar, da, nl, en, fi, fr, de, hu, it, no, pt, ro, ru, es, sv, tr.
 You may refer to Whoosh's source code to get the list of supported languages (see `whoosh.lang.languages`) and the list of languages that support stemming (see `whoosh.lang.has_stemmer()`).

+Type: String <br>
+Default value: `"en"`

 ## `kerko.search_fields.*.`